Jay Rock: 2008–2013: Follow Me Home

 Rock released his commercial debut single, "All My Life (In the Ghetto)" in late 2008, featuring fellow American recording artists Lil Wayne and will.i.am.
 The single was promoted as one of "iTunes's Free Downloads" in early 2009.
 In 2010, Rock was featured on the cover of XXL's annual Top 10 Freshmen issue.
 He was also named by MTV one of 2010's breakthrough MCs.
 Jay Rock was featured on Omarion's song "Hoodie" and was supposed to be featured on Flo Rida's third studio album Only One Flo but was left off the final track listing.

 Rock's mixtape Tales From the Hood 2 went to iTunes on March 28, 2010, and his mixtape From the Hood to the Cover of XXL was released to iTunes on July 24, 2010.
 He also toured with 50 Cent, and other rappers on The Invitation Tour.
 Around the same time he left Warner Bros. due to them delaying his album.
 Jay Rock then signed with indie record label Strange Music in the Fall of 2010, on a multi-album deal after leaving from Warner Bros.
 Jay Rock then went on tour with Tech N9ne, E-40, Glasses Malone, Kutt Calhoun and Kendrick Lamar on the "Independent Grind National Tour".
 His mixtape Black Friday, was released December 7, 2010, to iTunes.

 On June 21, 2011, Rock released his second single, "Hood Gone Love It", featuring Kendrick Lamar.
 His debut album Follow Me Home was released on July 26, 2011, under independent record labels Strange Music and Top Dawg.
-The album debuted at #83 on the Billboard 200, selling 5,300 copies in its first week.
+The album debuted at No. 83 on the Billboard 200, selling 5,300 copies in its first week.
 "Hood Gone Love It" was featured in the character trailer for Franklin, a main protagonist in the video-game Grand Theft Auto V. The song is also featured in the in-game radio station Radio Los Santos.

 During 2012, Rock toured with the rest of Black Hippy and MMG artist Stalley, on BET's Music Matters Tour.
 In October 2012, Rock's appearance on Kendrick Lamar's major-label debut, good kid, m.A.A.d city, was highly significant as he was the only other rapper from Black Hippy, to be featured on the standard edition of the album.
 Rock is featured on the song "Money Trees", for which his verse was highly acclaimed.
 He would later perform "Money Trees", with Lamar, at the 2013 BET Hip Hop Awards, along with appearing in the TDE Cypher.
 XXL named his verse the fourth best of the night.